jasnochmarcin/Space_adventure_game/README.md

 # Space_adventure
-Creating game space adventure game from scratch using pygame.
+Creating space adventure game from scratch using pygame.
 Player has to destroy all alien ships.

 ## Recent updates:
 - Added ability to move the spaceship